bgdlnchk/AndroidFaceDetection/README.md

 # AndroidFaceDetection
 Android MLKit Application based on Kotlin programming language.
-It is done with Google MLKit
+Finds faces in the image and puts them in red frames.